 6 p.m. – Dinner Dining Room

 7 p.m. – Gathering Circle - Bring a piece of writing that you love (written by someone other than yourself) to share with the group.

 Day 3 – Sunday, February 17, 2019

 8:30 - Breakfast

-Workshop Notes: Our motto for this weekend is: “Peace, Permission, and Productivity.”
-With that in mind we ask that you refrain from conversation outside of your private room until 8:30 each morning, and respect one another’s desire just to be with the page all throughout the day.
+Workshop Notes: Our motto for the weekend is: “Peace, Permission, and Productivity.”
+With that in mind we ask that you are mindful of each other’s need for solitude and silence.
+Please refrain from conversation outside of your private room until 8:30 each morning, and respect one another’s desire just to be with the page all throughout the day.
 Keep conversations on board muted please.

 · Feel free to explore the area, walk the trails, and/or wander the streets of Brownville during free time.